Curious4Tech/windows-server-backup-guide/README.md

 ## **Best Practices**

-- **`Use a Dedicated Backup Drive:`** Prevent accidental overwriting by using a dedicated external hard drive.
+- **`Use a Dedicated Backup Drive or mutilple Drives:`** Prevent accidental overwriting by using a dedicated external hard drive.
 - **`Check Available Space:`** Ensure your drive has enough space for the backup.
 - **`Off-Site Storage:`** Consider storing backups off-site for disaster recovery.
 - **`Automate Backups:`** Use scheduled backups to reduce manual intervention.